AutoRabitOrg/knowledgebase/product-guides/arm/arm-features/ncino/ncino-compare.md

 ## Introduction

-Compare and selective deployment functionality allows you to perform compare operations on different datasets and from various objects across the Orgs and promote the selected/required records to further environments.
+The compare and selective deployment functionality allows you to perform comparisons across datasets and objects between different Salesforce orgs or version control repositories.
+You can then promote selected records to target environments.

 ## Overview

-1. Compare functionality enables you to perform the Org-to-Org comparison and Org-to-VC comparison.
+1. Perform Org-to-Org or Org-to-Version Control (VC) comparisons.
-2. You can perform the relational compare operation on the initial dataset retrieved from the initial compare operation performed.
+2. Run relational comparisons on initial datasets.
-3. At each level of the compare operation, you can perform the individual selection of the records retrieved from both the initial compare and the relational comparison operation.
+3. Select individual records at any comparison level.
-4. The records selected at different levels of the compare operation can be saved and you can continue with further selection.
+4. Save selections and continue comparing or proceed to deployment.
-5. Once you are done with record selection, you can continue with the deployment by clicking on the “Save and Deploy” button.
+5. Finalize deployment using the **Save and Deploy** option.
-6. On the object summary screen, you can review the records selected on the compare screen(s) and continue with RBC deployments.
+6. Review selected records on the Object Summary screen and initiate RBC deployments.

 ## Step-by-Step Guide